HDFGroup/h5serv/docs/DatasetOps/GET_Value.rst

 query
 ^^^^^
-Optionally the request can provide a query value to select items from a dataset based on an condition expression.
-E.g. The condition: "(temp > 32.0) & (dir == 'N')" would return elements of the dataset where the 'temp' field was greater than 32.0 and the 'dir' field was equa to 'N'.
+Optionally the request can provide a query value to select items from a dataset based on a condition expression.
+E.g. The condition: "(temp > 32.0) & (dir == 'N')" would return elements of the dataset where the 'temp' field was greater than 32.0 and the 'dir' field was equal to 'N'.

 Note: the query value needs to be url-encoded.